Rodrigues Mauritius Travel Guide

 Take time to drive or cycle through the central highlands to experience the island's agricultural side and cooler temperatures.

-Help preserve the island's untouched beauty by staying on marked paths instead of disturbing wildlife.
+Help preserve the island's untouched beauty by staying on marked paths and rather than disturbing wildlife.

 Rodrigues' cultural preservation is more about living heritage than traditional museums.